Daniel Jackson (basketball): Early life

 Jackson was born in Wollongong, New South Wales.
 He attended Illawarra Sports High School, where he was honoured with Hall of Fame induction.

 Basketball playing career

-In 2006, Jackson played for the Australian Institute of Sport in the South East Australian Basketball League (SEABL).
+In 2006, Jackson attended the Australian Institute of Sport (AIS) and played for the AIS men's team in the South East Australian Basketball League (SEABL).
 In 2007, he played for the Canberra Gunners in the SEABL.

 Between 2007 and 2013, Jackson played six seasons in the National Basketball League (NBL) for the Wollongong Hawks.
 He averaged 1.4 points in 120 career games.
 During this time, he played in the off-seasons for the Illawarra Hawks in the Waratah League (2008), Mackay Meteors in the Queensland Basketball League (2009), Canberra Gunners in the SEABL (2010), and again at Illawarra in 2011, 2012 and 2013.
 He helped Illawarra win the 2011 Waratah League championship while earning grand final MVP honours.

 Jackson's final three seasons were in the SEABL for the Gunners in 2014, 2015 and 2016.